Welcome to Lake Chapala Retirement Area

 Over 10,000 retirees call lakeside their home, call us, we can show you around!

-Climate And Weather in the Lake Chapala Area
+Climate and Weather in the Lake Chapala Area

 Other prime retirement locations cannot come close to matching the climate in the Lake Chapala area.
 High humidity, searing summer heat, hurricane and tornado threats and miserable winters are all foreign to the Lake Chapala area.
 Temperatures are consistent year round.
 The sun shines all day almost every day.
 Consistently low humidity adds to the comfort level.
 The wind is very gentle or non-existent.
 Sunrises and sunsets vary only about an hour from winter to summer.